Builders & decorators

 How to complain if you're unhappy with building work

-If you're unhappy with the standard of the building work you've received, follow the Which? step-by-step guide to remedy the situation.
+If you're unhappy with the standard of the building work you've received, follow the Which? step-by-step guide to remedy the situation with the trader.

 How to complain about bad architectural work